 Are you using Social Media as a platform to start organic conversations that unite rather than divide?
 A wonderful example of how social media conversations can affect community perceptions was presented at TEDxAdelaide 2016: Metamorphosis.

 Joel Bayliss is an advocate and campaigner for Aboriginal justice matters who spurred a groundswell of community activism via social media.
 When Bill Leak’s controversial cartoon appeared in The Australian newspaper portraying a negative stereotype of indigenous fathers, it struck a nerve with Joel.
-Like many Australians, he was deeply offended by the cartoon and the message it sent that Aboriginal men were unfit to be fathers.
+Like many Australians, the cartoon deeply offended him and the message it sent that Aboriginal men were unfit to be fathers.
 Rather than perpetuate the negativity, Joel posted a photo of himself with his two young children to Twitter accompanied by the hashtag #IndigenousDads.
 Others soon got behind the idea and posted photos of themselves as proud Aboriginal fathers along with dedications of love for the Aboriginal fathers in their lives, all with the hashtag #IndigenousDads.
 This peaceful protest spread rapidly through social media, quickly gaining momentum and with it national and international media attention.

 Joel’s Tweet was a simple act that resulted in an online movement of solidarity and became a central point of conversation for the broader community.
-A strong and unified message of positivity was sent, effectively countering the negative stereotypes portrayed in mainstream media.
+A strong and unified message of positivity was sent countering the negative stereotypes portrayed in mainstream media.
 Joel’s TEDx talk showcased an outstanding local example of how the power of social media can be harnessed for positive change.

 Social media creates the power to build communities, to encourage change, to persuade and open up discussions.

 Share this article to social using the side bar.